jadebustos/machine_learning/README.md

-# machine_learning
+# Machine Learning Resources

-Machine Learning Resources
+In this repository I will kept Machine Learning related stuff and resources.